Surendran-Aathiththan/Surendran-Aathiththan/README.md

 # Hi there, I'm Surendran Aathiththan 👋

 I am a Civil Engineering undergraduate at the University of Peradeniya, specializing in structural and geotechnical design.
-While i experienced in calculating load paths and soil settlements.

 **What I do:**
 *   🏙️ **Civil & Structural:** ETABS, SAP2000, STAAD Pro, PLAXIS, IDEA StatiCa